Today, an increasing number of objects are network connected, allowing them to send and receive data.

 The bottom line is that manufacturers will only share personal vehicle data with third parties, if these conditions are met:

 - Based on a deal with the customer.

 The Dutch government, European Commission, and European Data Protection Board (EDPB) have all recognized the significance of privacy protection as a prerequisite for responsible use and transmission of in-vehicle data.

 What is Vehicle Data?

-Cars collect important data as you drive.
+Cars collect a massive amount of important data as you drive.
 They gather data about your location, driving behavior, vehicle health and more.
 These vehicle data are attractive to many companies.

 The Advantages of Sharing Car Data

 Vehicle data collection, usage, and processing are becoming increasingly important in connected cars.
 Thereby, modern motor vehicles create plenty of data.